Delaware Nursing Home Injuries Lawyers Fighting for the Protection of the Vulnerable

 - Mental anguish: Abusive behavior from a person you trusted can cause many kinds of mental health issues and trauma, and you deserve to be compensated for this suffering.

-- Pain and suffering: Typically, abuse involves physical pain, especially physical abuse.
+- Physical Injury/Pain and suffering: Typically, abuse involves physical pain, especially physical abuse.
 Whether this pain was short-term or chronic, you may be compensated for what you endured.